NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

     // this loop is to get every record of the srcRelation1 one by one while (BlockAccess::project(srcRelId1, record1) == SUCCESS) {

+        // reset the search index of `srcRelation2` in the relation cache
+        // using RelCacheTable::resetSearchIndex()

+        // reset the search index of `attribute2` in the attribute cache
+        // using AttrCacheTable::resetSearchIndex()

         // this loop is to get every record of the srcRelation2 which satisfies the following condition:
         // record1.attribute1 = record2.attribute2 (i.e. Equi-Join condition)